 VSEN and RGND are the inputs to the differential remotesense amplifier.
 Connect these pins to the sense points of the remote load.
-Connect an appropriately sized feedback resistor, RFB, between VDIFF and FB.
+Connect an appropriately sized feedback resistor, $R{FB}$ , between VDIFF and FB.

 Supplies all the power necessary to operate the chip.
 The IC starts to operate when the voltage on this pin exceeds the rising POR threshold and shuts down when the voltage on this pin drops below the falling POR threshold.
-Connect this pin directly to a +5V supply or through a series $300\Omega$ resistor to a +12V supply.
+Connect this pin directly to a +5V supply or through a series $255\Omega$ resistor to a +12V supply.

-ISEN1, ISEN2, ISEN3, ISEN4
+ISEN1, ISEN2

 Current sense inputs.
-A resistor connected between these pins and their respective phase node sets a current proportional to the current in the lower MOSFET during it's conduction interval.
-This current is used as a reference for channel balancing, load sharing, protection, and load-line regulation.
-Inactive channels should have their respective sense inputs left open.
+A resistor connected between these pins and their respective phase nodes sets a current proportional to the current in the lower MOSFET during it's conduction interval.
+This current is used as a reference for channel balancing, load sharing, protection, and load-line droop.

-PWM1, PWM2, PWM3, PWM4
+PWM1, PWM2

 Pulse-width modulating outputs.
 Connect these pins to the individual HIP660x driver PWM input pins.
 These logic outputs command the driver IC(s) in switching the half-bridge configuration of MOSFETs.
-The number of active channels is determined by the state of PWM3 and PWM4.
-If PWM3 is tied to VCC, this indicates to the controller that two channel operation is desired.
-In this case, PWM 4 should be left open or tied to VCC.
-Shorting PWM4 to VCC indicates that three channel operation is desired.